-- Many countries that have experienced the military use of schools, or countries that have deployed their armed forces to conflict zones, have created new policies in response to these experiences. - 2) At least three countries-Burma, Nepal, and Sudan-have included commitments to refrain from all military use of schools as part of peace agreements between the government and domestic armed non-state actors. - 3) A number of Latin American countries have laws making university campuses immune from action by government security forces: national police and military units cannot enter the grounds without the university rector's authorization.
-Such laws are related to student-led movements to reform universities in Latin America, which valued universities' autonomy or independence from the state. - 4) At least six countries have laws modeled on the Manoeuvres Act enacted by the British Parliament in 1897 regulating the conducting of military manoeuvres and excluding certain areas, such as schools, from encampments or other related interferences.
+- Many countries that have experienced the military use of schools, or countries that have deployed their armed forces to conflict zones, have created new policies in response to these experiences. - At least four countries-Myanmar, Nepal, Sri Lanka, and Sudan-have included commitments to refrain from all military use of schools as part of ceasefire or peace agreements between the government and domestic armed non-state actors. - 3) A number of countries, particularly in Latin America, have laws making university campuses immune from action by government security forces: national police and military units cannot enter the grounds without the university rector's authorization.
+Such laws draw from traditions to value universities' autonomy or independence from the state. - 4) At least six countries have laws modeled on the Manoeuvres Act enacted by the British parliament in 1897 regulating the conducting of military manoeuvres and excluding certain areas, such as schools, from encampments or other related interferences.
 The UK law (and its subsequent updates) did not define what constitutes a military manoeuvre.
 In 1991, during the Gulf War, the then-UK minister of state for the armed forces broadly defined the term as "the strategic or tactical movement of a military force."
 A fair reading of the term might also suggest that it refers to military training exercises, involving a degree of simulation, sometimes popularly referred to as "war games."
 Even with this limited definition, such laws are still relevant to protecting schools from military use in light of the adage that soldiers should "fight like they train."